qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 The toolbar can be switched off and on using the right mouse button holding the mouse over the toolbar.

 Open a new Print Composer Template
 ==================================

 Before you start to work with the print composer, you need to load some raster and vector layers in the QGIS map canvas and adapt their properties to suite your own convenience.
-After everything is rendered and symbolized to your liking you click the |mActionNewComposer| :guilabel:`New Print Composer` icon in the toolbar or choose :menuselection:`File --> New Print Composer`.
+After everything is rendered and symbolized to your liking you click the |mActionNewComposer| :sup:`New Print Composer` icon in the toolbar or choose :menuselection:`File --> New Print Composer`.

 Using Print Composer
 ====================

+Opening the print composer provides you with a blank canvas to which you can add the current QGIS map canvas, legend, scalebar, images, basic shapes, arrows and text.
+Figure_composer_1_ shows the initial view of the print composer with an activated |checkbox| :guilabel:`Snap to grid` mode but before any elements are added.

-.. _figure_composer_1:
+.. _Figure_composer_1:
 .. figure:: img/en/print_composer_blank.png
    :align: center
    :width: 40em

    Figure Composer 1: Print Composer |nix|

-Opening the print composer provides you with a blank canvas to which you can add the current QGIS map canvas, legend, scalebar, images, basic shapes, arrows and text.
-Figure_composer_1_ shows the initial view of the print composer with an activated |checkbox| Snap to grid mode but before any elements are added.
 The print composer provides three tabs:

-* The |tab| General tab allows you to set paper size, orientation, the print quality for the output file in dpi and to activate snapping to a grid of a defined resolution.
-Please note, the |checkbox| Snap to grid feature only works, if you define a grid resolution > 0.
-Furthermore you can also activate the |checkbox| Print as raster checkbox.
+* The :guilabel:`General` tab allows you to set paper size, orientation, the print quality for the output file in dpi and to activate snapping to a grid of a defined resolution.
+Please note, the |checkbox| :guilabel:`Snap to grid` feature only works, if you define a grid resolution > 0.
+Furthermore you can also activate the |checkbox| :guilabel:`Print as raster` checkbox.
 This means all elements will be rastered before printing or saving as Postscript of PDF.
-* The |tab| Item tab displays the properties for the selected map element.
+* The :guilabel:`Item` tab displays the properties for the selected map element.
-  Click the |mActionSelectPan| :guilabel:`Select/Move item` icon to select an element (e.g. legend, scalebar or label) on the canvas.
-Then click the
-  |tab| Item tab and customize the settings for the selected element.
+  Click the |mActionSelectPan| :sup:`Select/Move item` icon to select an element (e.g. legend, scalebar or label) on the canvas.
+Then click the :guilabel:`Item` tab and customize the settings for the selected element.
-* The |tab| Command history tab displays a history of all changes applied to the print composer layout.
+* The :guilabel:`Command history` tab displays a history of all changes applied to the print composer layout.
 With a mouse click it is possible to undo and redo layout steps back and forth to a certain status.